joyent/conch-api/docs/modules/Test::Conch.md

 ```
 * successful GET requests should not return 201, 202 (ideally just 200, 204).
 * successful DELETE requests should not return 201
-* 200 requests should have content.
+* 200 responses should have content.
-* 201 and most 30x requests should have a Location header.
+* 201 and most 30x responses should have a Location header.
-* 204 requests should not have content.
+* 204 responses should not have content.
 ```

 Also, unexpected responses will dump the response payload.